Yimmy456/Card-Game-Repository/README.txt

 *IMPORTANT: When you start the game in the editor, you need to start from the "Prestart Scene" scene file.

+*Update: There is a dropdown menu in the "Menu" scene to selected the user's desired card layout.

 *Links of Sprites: